michaelacevedo20-ai/beat-my-best-privacy-policy/README.md

 Usernames are stored securely in our backend.

 1.2.
-Profile Picture (Optional)
+Profile Picture (Optional — Stored on Device Only)

-Users may upload a profile picture from their device.
+Users may optionally choose a profile photo from their device.

+Important:

-Only the specific selected photo is accessed.
+Only the selected photo is accessed.

-The app does not scan or read the full photo library.
+The app does not scan or read the entire photo library.

-Profile photos may be visible to friends or competitive participants (if social features are enabled).
+Profile photos are stored locally on the device only.

+Profile photos are never uploaded, transmitted, or stored in the backend.

 Users may update or remove their profile photo at any time.

 1.3.
 Performance Metrics

-Users may enter metrics such as:
+Users may manually enter metrics such as:

 Streaks